toddledev/documentation/docs/09-components/05-export-a-component/index.md

 1. Open the component you want to export in the editor
 2. In the [bottom bar](/the-editor/bottom-bar), click the [kbd]Export as web component[kbd] icon button
 3. Set the default attributes
-4. Copy the HTML code snippet for this web-component
+4. Copy the HTML code snippet for this web component

 ::: tip
 For production use, always export your component from the `main` branch.